Atiku attacks PREMIUM TIMES for requesting his academic records

 Meanwhile, PREMIUM TIMES has challenged Atiku to name its “parent owner” he claimed to be serving in the President Tinubu administration.

 “Former Vice President Atiku Abubakar should be bold enough to name the person he claimed to be a parent owner of our newspaper that occupies a critical seat in the current government.
-We dare him to name the person,” the Editor-in-Chief of PREMIUM TIMES, Mojeed Musikilu, said in reaction to Atiku’s baseless claim on Saturday.
+We dare him to name the person,” the Editor-in-Chief of PREMIUM TIMES, Musikilu Mojeed, said in reaction to Atiku’s baseless claim on Saturday.

 “It is unfortunate that at his level, he can make an allegation of this nature publicly without any proof whatsoever.
 Much more is expected from people aspiring to lead a country like Nigeria.”